 Competitive Apex Legends weapons for ranked mode can be translated easily.

-Apex Legends Ranked mode is the closest gameplay experience you can get to tournament-style play, and now you know which Legend combo makes up the dream team, it’s time to finesse your weapon loadout too.
+Apex Legends Ranked mode is the closest gameplay experience you can get to tournament-style play, and now you know which Legend combo makes up the dream team, it’s time to finesse your weapon loadout too with the updated Season 5 gun meta.

-Apex boasts a ton of fantastic weapons to choose from, from SMGs to shotguns to snipers, but which Apex Legends weapons (and combo of the two) are going to get you the win?
+Apex boasts a ton of fantastic weapons to choose from the pool, from SMGs to shotguns to snipers, but which Apex Legends Ranked weapons (and combo of the two) are going to get you the win?
+Especially in Ranked, where becoming an Apex Predator is the ultimate end-goal, these weapons could take your gameplay to the next level.

-We need to look no further than the latest competitive matches, Twitch Rivals & the Apex Global Series Qualifiers to find the answers.
+We need to look no further than the latest competitive matches to find the answers.
 All stats taken from this accurately show the latest Apex Legends weapons meta in highest level competitive gaming, which trickles down to Ranked.
-The Apex Global Series Qualifier (NA) was fought out amongst the biggest and baddest clans in gaming on the 27th of January 2020 – before Season 4: Assimilation was introduced, and along with it, a plethora of gun updates.
-These include buffs, nerfs, changes to rarity and more, but the stand-out fact is that not many of the loadouts changed between these two events.
+The Apex Global Series Online Tournament was fought out amongst the biggest and baddest clans in gaming in 2020, and the stand-out fact is that not many of the loadouts changed during these events.

 WHICH WEAPONS ARE THE MOST POPULAR IN COMPETITIVE APEX LEGENDS?

-By far, the most used weapons in both these events were the R-99, G7 Scout, Peacekeeper, Wingman, and the gold supply-drop only guns Devotion and Mastiff.
+By far, the most-used weapons in Competitive Apex are the R-99, Wingman, Mastiff, Flatline, Longbow and the gold supply-drop only guns.
 Many of these top-used guns are close range, reflecting on the late-game where, in competitive and Ranked, there are still several teams in the last few minuscule circles, meaning long-range engagements over the whole match are few and far between.

-WHY ARE THESE WEAPONS THE BEST FOR APEX LEGENDS RANKED?
+WHY ARE THESE THE BEST APEX LEGENDS RANKED WEAPONS?

-To answer this question, we need to dig deep into the stats and details of the weapons (and ammo variants) themselves.
+To answer this question, we need to dig deep into the stats and details of the guns (and ammo variants) themselves to determine the best Apex Legends Ranked weapons.

 There is an urban myth that different ammo types in Apex Legends do different types of damage.
 It is believed by some Apex players that light ammo shreds shields easier, whereas heavy ammo slows enemies down.
 It may definitely feel that way in-game, but there are no confirmed reports that these different ammo properties are real.